stackbit-projects/silvestru-site-f4da8/index.md

     title: This website is designed to squeeze you out of your money
     subtitle: I'm a copywriter and I cannot lie
     content: >
-      **But if you need a civil reason to do so ...
-I write marketing materials and content that stands out, gets you remembered and - most importantly - gets you the sale**
+      **Need help with marketing materials and content that stands out, gets you remembered and - most importantly - gets you the sale?**

-      Interested?
       Click either of these *cool* looking buttons.
 I'm partial to the ebony one myself - it simply oozes... *class*.
     actions:
       - label: View Services
         url: /services